-Term Abbreviation Definition Special Event Any flying activity deliberately performed requiring a Permission to operate contrary to the requirements of the ANO, the Rules of the Air or SERA.
+Term Abbreviation Definition Separation Distance The lateral distance between the displaying aircraft and Crowd Line.
+Secondary Spectator A person viewing a Flying Display from a location which has not been specifically designated for Spectators by the EO or FDD.
+Special Event Any flying activity deliberately performed requiring a Permission to operate contrary to the requirements of the ANO, the Rules of the Air or SERA.
 Special Events include Funeral Flypasts, the dropping of articles and can include film work or any other unusual activity 8 .
 Spectator A person attending a Flying Display specifically to witness the event.
 Spectator Area An area specifically designated for Spectators by the EO or FDD and approved by the FDD for Flying Display safety purposes which includes all areas to which Spectators have access during the Flying Display.
 Static Aircraft Park An area used for the parking of aircraft to which the public may have access.
 Swept Wing Jet Any jet aircraft the CAA classifies as 'Swept' including, but not limited to, those where the wing leading edge is at an angle of 30 degrees or more from the perpendicular to the longitudinal axis.9 Tailchase A Tailchase is defined as one or more aircraft following a leader through a series of manoeuvres.
-Twilight The period from sunset to 30 mins after sunset; and from 30 mins before sunrise to sunrise, where sunset and sunrise are measured at surface level at the display location 10 .
+Twilight The period from sunset to 30 mins after sunset; and from 30 mins before sunrise to sunrise, where sunset and sunrise are measured at surface level at the display location 10.
 Tyro Display Authorisation TDA An authorisation available to a newly qualified Display Pilots subject to the conditions detailed in CAP1724.

-8 Special Event Permissions do not include aerobatics, unless otherwise stated
+Special Event Permissions do not include aerobatics, unless otherwise stated

-9 Classification of a particular aircraft type is the responsibility of the CAA.

-10 Schedule 1 of the ANO refers to the definition of night.
+Classification of a particular aircraft type is the responsibility of the CAA.
+Schedule 1 of the ANO refers to the definition of night.